Colne Valley is an unusual project resulting from a partnership between Welcome Break and Buckinghamshire County Council.

 Regardless of what the decision is at Colne Valley, the M25 through here has a long history of failed service area proposals, generally dating back to before the road was built.
 These included the Department of Transport's original insistence that a service area be built at Iver, and more recent private proposals at Elk Meadows and Woodlands Park - only a few hundred metres from this site.

-There were three service areas proposed near here.
+More recently, there have been four service areas proposed near here.
 Alongside Colne Valley was Moto's Kings Langley and Extra's Warren Farm.
 Those other two have since been rejected; you could argue that this either increases the need for Colne Valley, or highlights how destructive it could be.
 Extra have since proposed another option, Chiltern Chalfont, which they claim is more suitable than Colne Valley.

 The involvement of Buckinghamshire County Council implies that the Colne Valley proposal wouldn't have any objections from them, although planning matters are rarely that straightforward.
 Service stations on the M25 tend to have an especially messy planning process.

 We launched a new system to display public feedback in December 2021.
 It will take time for new comments to appear.
 Users will need to register with CommentBox to leave reviews, and you can do so quickly below: